Quantum conductance of silicon-doped carbon wire nanojunctions: Theoretical framework

-The $T_{l}(E)$ and $T(E)$ probabilities are very important in the discussion of the scattering processes since they directly correspond to the experimentally measurable observable.
-Likewise, the total transmission $T(E)$ allows to calculate the overall electronic conductance.
+The $T_{\gamma}(E)$ and $T(E)$ probabilities are very important for the electronic scattering processes since they correspond directly to the experimentally measurable observables.
+Likewise, the total transmission $T(E_\gamma)$ allows to calculate the overall electronic conductance.
 In this work we assume the zero bias limit and write the total conductance in the following way

-In Eq. (\ref{eq21}), $G_0$ is the conductance quantum and equals $2e^2/h$.
-Due to the Fermi-Dirac distribution the $G(E_F)$ is calculated at the Femi energy of the perfect leads band structure, since electrons at this level give the only important contribution to the electronic conductance.
-Itself the Fermi energy can be determined using various methods.
-In the present work, the $E_F$ value is given on the basis of the density of states calculations.
-For a computational details please see Appendix \ref{appendixe}.
+In equation (\ref{eq22}), $G_0$ is the conductance quantum and equals $2e^2/h$.
+Due to the Fermi-Dirac distribution the $G(E_F)$ is calculated at the Fermi level of the perfect leads band structure, since electrons only at this level give the important contribution to the electronic conductance.
+The Fermi energy can be determined using various methods, where in the present work $E_F$ is calculated the basis of the density of states calculations.